What does palliative mean?

 Letting your family and those important to you know about your wishes could help them if they ever have to make decisions about your care.
 Writing down or recording what you want will also help and there are some examples of booklets that could help with this.
 These can be found here.

 People’s Voice is a group of lay people who have lived experience of, or an interest in, palliative and end of life care.
-If you would like to know more about People’s Voice please visit here.
+If you would like to know more about People’s Voice please visit this link.